ChangePoint Counseling BasePoint Academy

 ChangePoint Counseling BasePoint Academy - Forney, TX

 Changepoint Counseling Basepoint Academy is a substance abuse treatment center located at 11803 Classic Lane, Suite A in the 75126 zip code in Forney, TX.
 The treatment center accepts men and women.
 It also provides treatment to teens.
-Changepoint Counseling Basepoint Academy offers naltrexone administration and methadone and buprenorphine for pain management.
-Some of the treatment approaches at Changepoint Counseling Basepoint Academy include counseling for substance abuse, relapse prevention treatment and CBT.
-It also offers vocational training and educational support, employment counseling services and counseling for couples.
-In addition, it provides discharge planning, Naloxone and overdose education and continuing care plus aftercare.
-Changepoint Counseling Basepoint Academy provides outpatient rehab, regular outpatient treatment and partial hospitalization.
+Changepoint Counseling Basepoint Academy offers methadone for pain management and administration of naltrexone.
+Some of the treatment approaches at Changepoint Counseling Basepoint Academy include substance use counseling approach, brief intervention and motivational incentives.
+It also offers vocational training and educational support, marital/couples counseling and group counseling.
+In addition, it provides aftercare and continuing care, Naloxone and overdose education and outcome follow-up after discharge.
+Changepoint Counseling Basepoint Academy provides intensive outpatient treatment services, regular outpatient treatment and partial hospitalization.

 Address: 11803 Classic Lane, Suite A, Forney, TX 75126